-During the last thirteen years of his life, before passing away from congestive heart failure in the summer of 2007, Joybubbles hosted a radio program called 'Stories and Stuff,' on his answering machine.
-He updated the show weekly, and made the recording available to anyone who called the number +1 206-FEELING.
-Joybubbles loved to tell stories about his imaginary friends, telephones, eternal childhood, and sensual pleasures he enjoyed, like the smell of chlorinated swimming pools, eating gooey angel food cake, and listening to the sound of venetian blinds fluttering in the wind.
+During the last thirteen years of his life, before passing away from congestive heart failure in 2007, Joybubbles hosted a radio program called "Stories and Stuff" as an outgoing message on his answering machine.
+He updated the show weekly and made the recordings available to anyone who called the telephone number +1-206-FEELING.
+Joybubbles loved to tell stories about his imaginary friends, telephones, eternal childhood, and sensual pleasures he enjoyed like the smell of chlorinated swimming pools, eating "gooey angel food cake," and listening to the sound of venetian blinds fluttering in the wind.

 JOYBUBBLES is a story about overcoming disability, loneliness, and abuse through the telephone lines.
 The telephone provided Joe/Joybubbles with a means of escape and a way to travel around the world without having to leave the safety of his home.
 Friends, communities of like-minded people, and an audience to which he could broadcast his thoughts was always just a phone call away.

 JOYBUBBLES celebrates the bizarre, imaginative, and wonderfully eccentric life of Joybubbles, and the pioneering contributions he made to the history and tradition of technology hacking.
 The film features exclusive interviews, rare archival footage, never-before-heard audio recordings, newspaper articles, photographs, and animation.